 To outsell your competition through Google Ads, make sure to:

 These tips are just dusting the surface.
 Check out the full guide of PPC retail marketing tips here.

 Local businesses need not underestimate the power Google Ads can have in driving foot traffic to their storefronts.
 Whether it be local residents or out-of-towners, people are hopping on Google to find a new restaurant, a dentist office to fix their chipped tooth, or a place to buy baby clothes for their friend’s twins.
 The following things are crucial to gain success in the local PPC space:

 “Sixteen years ago all you needed to do was purchase a yellow page ad, and that was it.
 Nowadays if you don’t spend time on digital marketing, and paid search specifically, you’re not going to make it,” says Jeff Kelly, owner of his own law firm specializing in bankruptcy.
 “Your business will quickly dry up if you’re not marketing online.”

 Folks, you must listen to this wise man.
 Legal PPC is tough since you’re dealing with some of the most competitive (i.e. expensive) keywords in search, but if people can’t find you on Google then you’re business growth with come to a standstill.
 To achieve Google Ads success in this industry make sure to:

 Check out the full guide to law firm PPC marketing here.

 Ah, one my favorite industries!
-Since 74% of both travel and leisure planning occurs online, with the majority starting with search, utilizing Google AdWords is a necessity for those in the business.
+Since 74% of both travel and leisure planning occurs online, with the majority starting with search, utilizing Google Ads is a necessity for those in the business.
 To maximize your hotel and travel bookings: